This article will explain how to use and customize the "Login & Registration Form" element from Thrive Architect.

 You will notice that the actions available here are very similar to the ones already described above:

-The “Refresh page” option will simply refresh the page, and the “Show success notification” option will let you display a “success” message.
+The “Refresh page” option will simply refresh the page.

 However, if you select the “Redirect to Custom URL”, besides the URL redirect field, you'll also notice an additional option in the sidebar - “Send form values to thank you page”: